MPCS2117/Resume_builder/README.md

 - Input validation to check whether user has actually entered the data, right now it doesn't check whether the mandatory fields have been filled or not.
 - Text from the Rich Text Editor in the Job Description section is copied without any formatting (ex. bold, ul, ol, underline) so for future scope the text needs to be rendered with formatting in the generated resume.
 - Feel free to raise an issue if you find a bug!

+© Copyright 2023 - MPCS , All Rights Reserved.